svdevops07/boxfuse-docker/README.md

 # boxfuse-docker
-task for lection 6.
-Boxfuse in Java
+tasks for lections 6 and 7.
+Java Boxfuse with docker and docker-compose
 ## How to run

 ```